 We represent clients on appeal in civil, commercial, employment, and securities matters, including, for example, breach of contract actions, business torts cases, labor, employment, and employee benefits matters, bankruptcy and adversary proceedings, special proceedings challenging government agencies’ actions, and divorce actions and post-divorce judgment proceedings.

-Our services encompass all stages of appellate practice, such as:
+A New Jersey appeals attorney fromour office can help you with services encompassing all stages of appellate practice, such as:

 - Counseling clients on the appellate process and whether an order or judgment should be appealed